Having guitar track sounds huge is what we always wanted on the final mix. Especially if you are working on heavy music

 Make Guitar Track Sound Huge By Layering

 Yeah it’s true! by layering your guitar track it can make a big different.
 Your guitar track will sound more huge and heavy.

 So, you’ll need to record several same riff guitar track for the left and right parts on your project.
 It could be two layer or more.

-Then, for example you can panning the guitar tracks like this:
+For example, you can pan the guitar tracks like this:

 You got the idea, just experiment with the simple percentage for layer distance that you feel sounds good.
 And do it the same for the right panned tracks and all it layers.